BG3-Community-Library-Team/bg3-community/Tutorials/ScriptExtender/GettingStarted.md

 -   [How to install .pak files](https://wiki.bg3.community/en/Tutorials/Mod-Use/How-to-Install-Pak-Files)
 -   [Installing Script Extender and activating the console](https://wiki.bg3.community/en/Tutorials/Mod-Use/How-to-install-Script-Extender)

 For further information, follow the links in [10.
-Useful Resources](#10.-useful-resources)on the bottom of this page that this guide is based on
+Useful Resources](#10.-useful-resources) on the bottom of this page that this guide is based on

 After reading this guide, feel free to follow the tutorial: [**Creating your First SE Mod (TBA)**](https://wiki.bg3.community/en/Tutorials/ScriptExtender/creating_your_first_se_mod)